microsoftgraph/microsoft-graph-toolkit/docs/components/graph-login-control.md

 ## Authentication

 The login control leverages the global authentication provider described in the [authentication documentation](./../authentication.md).
-Make sure you've initialized an authentication provider before the user can use the control

-Alternatively, you can initialize the authentication provider directly in HTML without having to set it up in code behind.
-This can be accomplished by setting the `client-id` directly in HTML.

 ## Graph scopes